I. General Information:Catholic Identity

-- Up to 90 quarter credits maximum can transfer.
+- Up to 90 quarter credits maximum can transfer for undergraduate students.
 Transfer students may join the JPCatholic academic program as up to and including first-quarter junior status.

-- No more than 25% of a student’s total transfer credit can be C grades (anything lower than a C cannot transfer).
+- No more than 25% of an undergraduate student’s total transfer credit can be C grades (anything lower than a C cannot transfer).

 - No. Grade points earned at other institutions are excluded in the computation of your cumulative GPA at JPCatholic.
 Your JPCatholic GPA will be based on your course work at the University.

 - If you are accepted to JPCatholic, the Transfer Office will review your college transcripts and provide you with a copy of the evaluation showing accepted transfer credit and where it applies to the degree.

 - Official course descriptions are available in the University Catalog.

 - American Council on Education (ACE) credit recommendations